YashdalfTheGray/ecs-tester/README.md

 This project relies on Docker but can also be run outside of Docker.
 You will need Docker CE and/or a Node.js 8 or newer and npm v5 or newer to run this project.

 The first thing to do is to create an IAM user with appropriate rights in your console so that the tests can log on as a user.
-Then create a file in this directory called `.env` and add five keys to it.
+Then create a file in this directory called `.env` and add seven keys to it.
 The keys are listed below.
 The region follows the standard AWS region code format, eg. `us-east-1`.

 ```
 AWS_ACCOUNT=<your_account_id_or_alias>
 IAM_USERNAME=<your_iam_username>
 IAM_PASSWORD=<your_iam_password>
+ACCESS_KEY_ID=<your_access_key_id>
+SECRET_ACCESS_KEY=<your_secret_access_key>
 REGION=<aws_region>
 DEBUG=false
 ```